Musée des ondes Emile Berliner

-The Musée des ondes Emile Berliner is located in the historic factory of the Berliner Gram-o-phone Company in Montreal, Quebec, Canada.
-The museum is a technical history Museum about the development of music recording and subsequent industries.
-For the project to celebrate the Centennial of Broadcasting in Canada the museum received the Governor General History Award in 2020.
+The Musée des ondes Emile Berliner is a technical history museum featuring exhibitions related to the development of music recording and broadcasting and subsequent industries, located in the historic factory of the Berliner Gram-o-phone Company in Montreal, Quebec, Canada.
+The museum received a Governor General History Award in 2020 for the Centennial of Broadcasting in Canada project together with the Société québécoise des collectionneurs de radios anciens (SQCRA).The museum has closed its doors to visitors in summer 2025 with no reopening date.

 Building and museum

-The factory was since its construction in 1907 until 1924 the world headquarters of the Berliner Gramophone Company.
-Emil Berliner was the inventor of the flat record with a lateral cut.
+Since its construction in 1907, the factory on 1001 Lenoir street functioned as the world headquarters of the Berliner Gramophone Company.
+Emil Berliner invented the flat disc with a lateral cut, the gramophone and the recording system for lateral cut discs.

-Emile Berliner moved his company from Philadelphia in the United States to Montreal, Canada in 1900, after a legal battle surrounding the use of Berliner's trade name "Gramophone," withdrew his right to this trade name in the USA.
+Emile Berliner moved his headquarters from Philadelphia in the United States to Montreal, Canada in 1900, after a legal battle surrounding the use of Berliner's trade name "Gramophone," withdrew his right to this trade name in the USA.
 He built his first own factory for the Berliner Gram-O-Phone Co.
 Montreal in 1907 on a property in Saint Henri, Montreal.
+In 1924, the Berliner Gram-O-Phone company merged with the Victor Talking Machine company of Camden.

 After 1929, the factory became part of RCA Victor Canada.
 At the end of the 1950s, the first Canadian Satellite, the Alouette 1, was finalized here.

-The MOEB was founded in 1992 by five Montreal citizens inside of the former record factory in Saint Henri.
+Five Montreal citizens founded the MOEB in 1992 inside of the former record factory in Saint Henri.
 Since 1996, the museum creates yearly temporary exhibitions.
 In 2019 the museum added a permanent exhibition.
-The collection of the museum consists of approximately 30.000 objects.
 Besides a large collection of locally produced shellac records, the museum holds objects related to recording technology, broadcasting technology, different recording media and also objects related to the development of satellites.
 The objects date from the pioneering time of the music industry until the time of digitization.

 A weekly workshop for retired sound engineers, record collectors, historians, engineers, etc. takes place since 2006, known as the Club des vieilles lampes.

-Around 1990, after RCA Victor had moved to a now location in Sainte-Anne-de-Bellevue, the building, known today as „Édifice RCA“ was converted to a mixed use office complex The museum distributed several showcases throughout the building.
+Around 1990, after RCA Victor moved to a new location in Sainte-Anne-de-Bellevue, the building was converted to a mixed-use office complex.